-Bottom Line: Dried figs contain more calcium than other dried fruits.
-A single ounce has 5% of your daily needs for this mineral.
+Dried figs contain more calcium than other dried fruits.
+A 1.4-ounce (40-gram) serving has 5% of your daily needs for this mineral.

-Milk is one of the best and cheapest calcium sources.
+Milk is one of the best and most widely available sources of calcium available.

-Goat’s milk is another excellent source of calcium, providing 327 mg per cup (42).
+Goat’s milk is another excellent source of calcium, providing 327 mg per cup (237 mL) (

-While dairy products tend to be the highest in it, there are plenty of other good sources — many of which are plant-based.
+While dairy products tend to pack the highest amounts of this mineral, plenty of other good sources exist, many of which are plant-based.

-You can easily meet your calcium needs by eating from this diverse list of foods.
+You can easily meet your calcium needs by eating from the diverse list of foods in this article.